ThivRajan/React-Plate/README.md

 To use this template for your own project, you should update the following:

-1. Add your project's API key and export your desired services in a file called `firebase.ts` located within the `config` folder:
+1. Create a file `firebase.ts` in the `config` folder & add your firebase project's config to it as below:

 ```javascript
 import firebase from 'firebase';